House of Fabergé: Carl Fabergé

 Carl Fabergé was educated at the Gymnasium of St Anne's.
-This was a fashionable establishment for the sons of the affluent middle classes and the lower echelons of the nobility, providing an indication of the success of his father's business.
+This was a fashionable establishment for the sons of the affluent middle classes and the lower echelons of the nobility, indicating the success of his father's business.
 Gustav Fabergé retired to Dresden in 1860, leaving the firm in the hands of managers outside of the Fabergé family while his son continued his education.
-The young Carl undertook a business course at the Dresden Handelsschule.
-At the age of 18, he embarked on a Grand Tour.
-He received tuition from respected goldsmiths in Frankfurt, France and England, attended a course at Schloss's Commercial College in Paris and viewed the objects in the galleries of Europe's leading museums.
+The young Carl undertook a business course at the Dresden Handelsschule (trade school).
+Carl was sent to England to learn English, and he continued with his Grand Tour of Europe.
+He received tuition from respected goldsmiths in Frankfurt, France and England, attended a course at Schloss's Commercial College in Paris, and viewed the objects in the galleries of Europe's leading museums.
+He was also apprenticed by the jeweler Josef Friedman of Frankfurt-am-Main.

-Carl returned to Saint Petersburg in 1872, aged 26 years.
-For the following ten years, his father's workmaster, Hiskias Pendin, acted as his mentor and tutor.
-In 1881, the firm moved to larger street-level premises at 16/18 Bolshaia Morskaia.
-Following Pendin's death in 1882, Carl took over the running of the firm.
+Carl returned to Saint Petersburg in 1864 and entered his father's firm.
+Although Carl was just 18 years old, he continued with his education and was tutored by Hiskias Pendin, the manager of the firm.
+He took over his father's firm in 1872.
+In 1881, the firm moved to larger street-level premises at Bolshaya Morskaya.
+Following Pendin's death in 1882, Carl was the acknowledged head of the firm.
 Three other significant events happened that year.
 He was awarded the title of Master Goldsmith.
 Agathon Fabergé, his younger brother by 16 years, joined the business.
 While Agathon's education was restricted to Dresden, he was noted as a talented designer who provided the business with fresh impetus, until his death 13 years later.

 Rise to prominence

-Following Carl's involvement with repairing and restoring objects in the Hermitage Museum, the firm was invited to exhibit at the Pan-Russian Exhibition in Moscow.
+Following Carl's involvement with repairing and restoring objects in the Hermitage Museum, the firm was invited to exhibit at the Pan-Russian Exhibition of Industry and the Arts in Moscow in 1882, where Carl and Agathon Fabergé were a sensation.
 One of the Fabergé pieces displayed at the exhibition was a replica of a 4th-century BC gold bangle from the Scythian Treasure in the Hermitage Museum.
 Tsar Alexander III declared that he could not distinguish Fabergé's work from the original.
 He ordered that specimens of work by the House of Fabergé should be displayed in the Hermitage Museum as examples of superb contemporary Russian craftsmanship.
 In 1885, the House of Fabergé was bestowed with the coveted title "Goldsmith by special appointment to the Imperial Crown", beginning an association with the Russian tsars.